johnbillion/query-monitor/README.md

 ## Can I click on stack traces to open the file in my editor? ##

 Yes!
-You just need to [enable clickable stack traces](https://querymonitor.com/blog/2019/02/clickable-stack-traces-and-function-names-in-query-monitor/).
+You can enable this on the Settings panel.

 ## Do you accept donations? ##